Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

 http://localhost:9090/public/myok.png.

-You specify the location of the public client-side resources when you configure your webserver.
+You specify the location of the public client-side resources when you configure your web server.

 <?xml version="1.0" encoding="UTF-8"?>